Eeswaran: Snake issue

 In the motion poster of the film which was released on 26 October, the protagonist Silambarasan had a snake wrapped around his neck a forest official filed a case stating that the team had given sedatives to the animal to prevent it from harming the team which kills the animal very soon and also said that many crews are lying telling it is a fake snake.
 However, the team stated that the snake was plastic and no harm was there for the animal as well as the crew.
-But a video was released in which Silambarasan practised throwing a snake in a sack bag, but the team said it was a scene in the movie and the snake was a fake one.
+But a video was released in which Silambarasan practised throwing a snake in a sack bag, but the team said it was a scene in the film and the snake was a fake one.
 On 19 November, the Animal Welfare Board of India, objected the film's team to remove the controversial motion poster, which was later removed from YouTube.

 Harassment against Suseenthiran

-Suseendhiran was involved in controversy over unnecessarily interrupting when Nidhhi Agerwal was speaking in front of public during the audio launch of the film.
-The director reportedly urged the actress to say that she loves Silambarasan.
-His distateful behaviour was heavily criticised in the social media for harassing Agerwal in front of public.
-However the director clarified the controversy stating that he wanted to give the essence to the audience on how the film will work.
+Suseendhiran was involved in controversy over unnecessarily interrupting when Nidhhi Agerwal was speaking to the public during the film's audio launch.
+Suseendhiran reportedly urged Agerwal to say that she loves Silambarasan.
+His distasteful behaviour was heavily criticised via social media for harassing Agerwal in public.
+However Suseendhiran clarified that he wanted to give the essence to the audience on how the film will work.